Walter Lange Watchmaking Excellence Award

 01768 Glashütte, Germany

-The application documents will be sent out to more than 30 international watchmaking schools between late February and early March.
+The application documents will be sent out to more than 30 international watchmaking schools in early March.
 Copies can also be requested by writing to email@example.com.

 Lange Uhren GmbH bears all the expenses incurred for travel, transfers and for the stay in Dresden and Glashütte.
 A grant of 200 euros will be awarded per participant for the purchase of additional materials.
 The winner shall be invited to the award ceremony by A. Lange & Söhne.